MachineVisionTeam/HistomicsHIMLT/docs/DEPLOYMENT.md

 ## Overview

 This guide covers deploying the Histopathology HIMLT application to a production server using Ansible automation.
-The deployment installs and configures all required services on an Ubuntu server
+The deployment installs and configures all required services on an Linux server